 The Company has lease contracts for office premises and these lease contracts are cancellable/ renewable for further period on mutually agreeable terms during the tenure of lease contracts.
 These lease contracts are classified as short term lease contracts under Ind AS 116.

-Lease expense during the year, representing the minimum lease payments
+Lease expense during the year, representing the minimum lease payments 492 494 a) Names of related parties and nature of relationship

 36 Related parties